Kazia Pelka: Early life

-Pelka was born in Dewsbury, West Riding of Yorkshire, in December 1962 to a Polish engineer father and Irish stage actress Alma Herley.
-She is the niece of actor Randal Herley, and her maternal grandmother was Irish opera singer Anne Herley.
-She spent her childhood in the Roundhay district of Leeds and received her formal education at Notre Dame High School.
+Pelka was born in Dewsbury, West Riding of Yorkshire in 1962 to a Polish engineer father (Tadeusz Pelka) and an Irish actress (Alma Herley).
+She is the niece of actor Randal Herley, and her maternal grandparents were WWI veteran and ophthalmologist Randal Herley and Irish singer Annie (née Mahon) Herley.

+Kazia spent her childhood in the Roundhay district of Leeds and received her formal education at Notre Dame High School.
 Before becoming an actress, she briefly worked as a make-up artist.
 She subsequently trained in acting at the London Academy of Music and Dramatic Art, where she was awarded the Wilfred Foulis prize.
-Upon graduating from L.A.M.D.A., she briefly worked as a theatre actress.
+Upon graduating from LAMDA, she briefly worked as a theatre actress.
 A Granada Television agent saw her perform on stage in Manchester after which she was cast as Linda Jackson in the soap opera Coronation Street in 1987.

 Acting career

 Since then she has worked extensively in the theatre in both classical to contemporary productions.
 She appeared in a bit part as a prostitute in the American World War II television film The Dirty Dozen: The Fatal Mission (1988).
-She has had major roles in Brookside (Anna Wolska), Heartbeat (district nurse Maggie Bolton in 98 episodes from series 5–10) and Channel 5's soap Family Affairs, where she played Chrissy Costello from September 2003 until the show's final episode on 30 December 2005.
-Pelka won the award for "Best Dramatic Performance" at the 2005 British Soap Awards, the first award to be won the series Family Affairs.
+She has had major roles in Brookside (Anna Wolska), Heartbeat (district nurse Maggie Bolton in 99 episodes from series 5–10) and Channel 5's soap Family Affairs, where she played Chrissy Costello from September 2003 until the show's final episode on 30 December 2005.
+Pelka won the award for "Best Dramatic Performance" at the 2005 British Soap Awards, the first award to be won by the series Family Affairs.
 She also appeared as a semi-regular character Deputy Assistant Commissioner Georgia Hobbs in The Bill, and in numerous other television productions, including the part of Hazel Wilding in a return to the soap opera Coronation Street in 2002.
 She played Carole Middleton in the American television film William & Catherine: A Royal Romance (2011).
 In 2015 she played the role of 'Lena Winters' in the CBBC television mystery drama series World's End.
 In 2019 she appeared in Midsomer Murders as Tanya Brzezinski (S21E1) "The Point of Balance".
-In 2021 Pelka played Dubravka Mimica in 6 episodes of the channel 4 remake of the Swedish crime drama Before We Die.
+Pelka played Dubravka Mimica in 11 episodes of the channel 4 remake of the Swedish crime drama Before We Die.